Home / Guides / Our Guide to Buying Property in Cyprus as a Foreigner

 These costs sit on top of the purchase price and must be budgeted for.

-Transfer fees3% to 8% depending on the property value
+3% to 8%, depending on the property value

 These costs are additional to your property price, which is why it is important to factor them in from the start.